The Bankrate promise

 Decide if you intend to purchase additional coverage

-Make sure that your financial and personal possessions are covered if you are affected by a disaster or involved in a lawsuit.
-If you don’t think you have enough coverage on your renters insurance policy, you can also purchase an umbrella policy.
+You can check whether your financial and personal possessions are sufficiently covered if you are affected by a disaster or involved in a lawsuit.
+If you do not think you have enough coverage on your renters insurance policy, you can also purchase an umbrella policy.
 This is an additional liability insurance policy that covers you when you reach the limit on your renters or auto insurance policies, and it also covers you for libel and slander.

 Off-premises coverage for travelers

-If you travel, make sure you have off-premises coverage to insure possessions (such as a laptop or cell phone) that you take with you when you travel with the same coverage that you’d have if you were using them at home.
+If you travel, it might be worth checking that you have off-premises coverage to insure possessions (such as a laptop or cell phone) that you take with you when you travel with the same coverage that you would have if you were using them at home.

 Consider adding a floater